link-intersystems/clean-architecture-example/README.md

 If you would like to learn more about the other packaging strategies take a look at chapter 34, the missing chapter, in the [Clean Architecture book](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164).

+# Modules And Components

+Event though the terms module and component are widely used, there is often a lot of confusion about the meaning of them.
+If you ask 5 developers: "What are the differences?", you might get 5 different answers, so here is mine:

+> A component is a group of elements.
+A component can contain other components.

+Component is derived from the latin word *componere*, which means "to put together".

+> A module is a replaceable component.

+The term module is derived from the latin word *modulus*, which means "measure".
+Today the meaning in general is "interchangeable part".

+The example application is organized in 2 [domain modules](#domain-modules) that you find at the top level of this project, like a [screaming architecture](#screaming-architecture) should be organized.

 ## As Pure As Possible